microsoft/service-fabric-healer/FabricHealer/PackageRoot/Data/Plugins/Readme Repair Predicate Plugin.md

 ```

 4. Create a [RepairTypeName]Startup.cs file with this format (e.g., MyRepairPredicateType is the name of your plugin class.).
-All Startup classes must implement the IRepairPredicateType interface.
+All Startup classes must implement the IRepairPredicateType interface and must include the RepairPredicateType attribute.

 ```C#
 using FabricHealer;